Metric results on sumsets and Cartesian products of classes of Diophantine sets: Proofs of generalisations in

+The expression tends to $0$ as $j\to\infty$.
+Now assume $a_j<0$.
+Then $E_j<0$ and thus similarly \eqref{eq:puha} implies the analogous estimate

+and the same argument as above applies.
+A very similar line of arguments applies to $i=0$.
+Finally, in Case 2 of other rationals $p/q\neq p_j/q_j$, we get that $|x_i-p/q|/\Phi_i(q)\to \infty$ from the same line of arguments as in Theorem~\ref{nonarxiv} upon our assumptions on the $\Phi_i$.
+Combining these facts yields $x_i\in Exact(\Phi_{i})$ for $i=0,1$.
+The last claim \eqref{eq:phan} on packing dimension again follows via Theorem~\ref{uppack} by

+and choosing any $\Phi_{0}$ of very fast decay so that the last term vanishes by \eqref{eq:jarnik}. \end{proof}

-We finally describe how to alter the construction for missing digit Cantor sets.
-The main obstacle is that to obtain (P1), (P2) required for Case 1, we may not be able to choose integers $a_j$ as in the proofs above without leaving the Cantor set for either $x_0$ or $x_1$.
+We finally describe how to alter the construction of Theorem~\ref{nonarxiv} for missing digit Cantor sets.
+The main obstacle is that we require $p_j/q_j$ to be reduced for Case 1.
+We may not be able to choose integers $a_j$ as before without leaving the Cantor set for either $x_0$ or $x_1$.
 To avoid this problem, we slightly redefine our intervals $I_j$ and our restriction to $\mathscr{V}_{1,(b)}$ in \eqref{eq:friederich} enters.
 We keep the notation from the proof of Theorem~\ref{nonarxiv} above.